(CNN)Here's a look at the life of Fidel Castro, former leader of Cuba.

-December 4, 2008 - In an essay, writes that Cuba would be willing to talk with President Barack Obama's administration.
+December 4, 2008 - In an essay, writes that Cuba would be willing to talk with US President Barack Obama's administration.

 October 22, 2012 - The Cuban government steps up efforts to prove Castro is still in good health.
 Former Venezuelan Vice President Elias Jaua claims to have met with Castro and shows reporters a photo of the two of them together.
-The state-run media also publishes an article under Castro's name where he denounces the rumors.

 January 26, 2015 - A published letter purportedly written by Castro endorses the fledgling talks to restore diplomatic relations between Cuba and the United States even though Castro still "doesn't trust" US policies.